Monday, 22 March 2021

 Presented with stubby cooler, THIRtm, medal, and a bottle opener (loving the drinking theme).
 We have a beer thrust into our hands from RD and mate, Matt Veenstra.
 It was lovingly downed.

 And so, another event ends.
 It can be lonely in an ultra.
 Long distances with only yourself for company.
-Some people love that, and indeed I've spent many an ultra happy in my own little world of thoughts.
+Some people love that, and indeed I've spent many an ultra, happy in my own little world of thoughts.
 That sometimes includes getting one-hit wonders stuck in the head (read here for my last 50 at Duncans for that one-hit wonder).
 But honestly, it was a joy to have someone along with me the whole day.
-We didn't always chat, didn't need to, presence simply enough.
+We didn't always chat, didn't need to, their presence simply enough.
 But never a bad word between us, always a pleasure, Belle.

-And at the end of the day, this event is all about Duncan Orr and his legacy of trail running in Gippsland, which we are so proud to support and celebrate.
+And, at the end of the day, this event is all about Duncan Orr and his legacy of trail running in Gippsland, which we are so proud to support and celebrate.

 Postscript: Bumped into the young kid we'd seen earlier.
 Asked his mum his age.
 12. Belle and I gobsmacked.
 Might be a name to keep an eye on.
 Can't remember what I was doing at 12, sure didn't include running ultras.
 Didn't include running, full stop.